FEAROF.NET

 Causes of Gerascophobia

-Why does one fear of aging?
+Why does one fear aging?
 Often, to ‘normal’ people, it may seem quite odd that one can fear such a natural phenomenon.
 However, the fear of getting old phobia actually tends to have deeper roots.

 Most common underlying factor behind such a fear is anxiety.
 By nature, Gerascophobic individuals are anxious or high strung.
 They tend to have certain underlying health issues, which may or may not include hormonal imbalances, adrenal insufficiency, thyroid related problems and so on.